-- a) First offense a two (2) day in-school suspension will be imposed, or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.
-Students also may be required to read articles, complete workbooks or view films pertaining to the hazards of smoking.
-(Fine \$150.00, or current levy) - b) Second offense a two (2) day out-of-school suspension and a one (1) day in-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
-During the In-school suspension, the student may be taken out for a more in-depth tobacco/nicotine cessation class and review of previous cessation attempt.
-This class will be provided by either the Drug and Alcohol Prevention specialist or by the middle school nurse.
-(Fine \$150.00, or current levy)

-- c) Third offense a five (5) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
-(Fine \$150.00, or current levy) - d) Fourth offense A ten (10) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
-(Fine \$150.00, or current levy)
+- 1) First offense a two (2) day in-school suspension will be imposed, or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.
+Students may be taken out of in-school suspension each day for a tobacco/nicotine cessation class, which is an education pertaining to the hazards of tobacco use.
+This class will be provided by either the Drug and Alcohol Prevention specialist or by the high school nurse - 2) Second offense -a two (2) day out-of-school suspension and a one (1) day in-school suspension will be imposed or a greater action appropriate to past disciplinary history in accordance with this policy will be taken.
+During the in-school suspension, the student may be taken out for a more in-depth tobacco/nicotine cessation class and review of previous cessation attempt.
+This class will be provided by either the Drug and Alcohol Prevention specialist or by the high school nurse - 3) Third offense a five (5) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken. - 4) Fourth offense A ten (10) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.